Big boost for Man Utd as Cavani, De Gea & Pogba all return for AC Milan clash | Goal.com

 Big boost for Man Utd as Cavani, De Gea & Pogba all return for AC Milan clash

-Manchester United have been handed a big boost ahead of their clash with Milan as Edinson Cavani, David De Gea and Paul Pogba have all been declared available for selection.
+Manchester United have been handed a big boost ahead of their clash with AC Milan as Edinson Cavani, David de Gea and Paul Pogba have all been declared available for selection.

-Cavani and Pogba missed the first leg of the round of 16 Europa League clash through injury as the Red Devils were held to a 1-1 draw at San Siro, with Dean Henderson deputising for David de Gea between the sticks after the Spaniard was quarantined following a trip to his homeland.
+Cavani and Pogba missed the first leg of the last-16 Europa League clash through injury as the Red Devils were held to a 1-1 draw at Old Trafford, with Dean Henderson deputising for De Gea between the sticks after the Spaniard was quarantined following a trip to his homeland.

 The club have now confirmed that all three men will travel to Italy with the rest of the squad on Wednesday, as will Donny van de Beek after shaking off a muscle problem, but Anthony Martial has been left out while he continues his recovery from a hip issue.